-At the end of each semester, the Registrar will compute the cumulative GPA for each student.
-The minimum cumulative GPA for Satisfactory Academic Progress (SAP) for an undergraduate student is a 2.0.
+At the end of each semester, the Registrar will compute the cumulative GPA for each student in order to determine if satisfactory academic progress is being made.
+The minimum cumulative GPA for satisfactory academic progress for an undergraduate student is a 2.0.